dblock/code.dblock.org/_posts/2011/2011-02-21-adding-almost-static-pages-to-your-fancy-rails-website.markdown

 #### Enable Markdown

 Assume _:content_ is in a wiki (markdown) format.
-No need to stand on your head if you’re using HAML.
+No need to stand on your head if you're using HAML.
 The HAML _:markdown_ filter will just render your content field in HTML.
 You have to use the Ruby #{} syntax to evaluate the actual expression.
-Here’s the entire _views/pages/show.html.haml_.
+Here's the entire _views/pages/show.html.haml_.

 {% highlight haml %}
 %div